 - Manufacturing or processing for hire timber products into other timber products or wood products

 - Sales of standing timber (that must be severed within 30 months)

 - Timber products manufactured by the seller from timber of other timber products; and

 - Wood products manufactured by the seller from timber or timber products.

-Taxpayers reporting under the reduced B&O tax rate must file all required tax returns and the annual surveys using our e-file system.
-The annual survey must be filed by May 31 of the year following the year in which the reduced rate is taken.
-Small Harvesters are not required to file the annual survey or file electronically.
+Taxpayers reporting under the reduced B&O tax rate must file all required tax returns and the Annual Tax Performance Reports using our e-file system.
+The Annual Tax Performance Report must be filed by May 31 of the year following the year in which the reduced rate is taken.
+Small Harvesters are not required to file the Annual Tax Performance Report or file electronically.
 RCW 82.04.260; WAC 458-20-13501

 Travel Agent Commissions/International Charters Freight Brokers/Stevedoring/Tour Operators/Assisted Living Facilities/International Investment Management Services